Agentic coding with R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Frame-by-Frame Modeling and Validation of NFL geospatial data using gganimate in R, which is a part of our workshops for Ukraine series!
+Join our workshop on A Gentle Introduction to Mathematical Simulation in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: